SIL-Ohjelmistoprojekti/Tailwind_FrontEnd/README.md

 Before you begin, ensure you have met the following requirements:

 + Node.js (version 14 or higher)
-+ npm or yarn for package management
++ npm for package management
 + A running back-end server to provide weather data (e.g., the SIL backend project)

 ## Installation